CJanecka/Projects_and_CTFs/Defensive Security/README.md

 By comparing the data found in the following figures Figure 3 and 30, and using the data in Figure 31.
 We addressed the following inquiries raised by VSI:

-  + Did we detect a suspicious volume of successful logins?
+  + Did you detect a suspicious volume of successful logins?
-    - Yes, there was a suspicious volume of successful logins detected.
+    - Yes, there was a suspicious level of successful logins detected.

-  + If so, what was the count of events in the hour(s) it occurred?
+  + What was the count of events in the hour(s) it occurred?
     - The successful login count was: 46 events at 10:00 AM, 392 events at 11:00AM, and 154 events at 12:00 PM.
-This led to a total of 592 events occurring during a three (3) hour window. *(See Figure 29)*
+This led to a total of 592 events occurring during a three (3) hour window.

   + Who was the primary user logging in?
-    - The primary user logging in during this timeframe was **user_j**. *(See Figure 29)*
+    - The primary user logging in during this timeframe was **user_j**.

   + When did it occur?
-    - The suspicious volume of logins occurred from 10:00 AM to 12:00 PM on Wednesday, March 25th 2020. *(See Figure 29)*
+    - The suspicious volume of logins occurred from 10:00 AM to 12:00 PM on Wednesday, March 25th 2020.

-  + Would our alert be triggered for this activity?
+  + Would your alert be triggered for this activity?
     - Yes, the alert would be triggered as the threshold is set at forty-five (45). *(See Figure 12)*

-  + After reviewing, would you change your threshold from what you previously selected?
+  + After reviewing, would you change the threshold from what was previously selected?
     - Yes, I would want to increase the alert threshold, slightly, from forty-five (45) to sixty (60).
 There were some data points that nearly reached our threshold, this would help to avoid any false positive alerts.

 ### Alert Analysis for Deleted Accounts